 Gadgets

 - A camera and accessories including charger, spare batteries, SD cards, and tripod.
-Polarizing and neutral density filters for your DSLR would also be helpful for the harsh Galapagos light.
+Polarizing and neutral density filters for your DSLR would also be helpful for the harsh tropical light.

 - A waterproof camera is a must for diving, snorkelling, kayaking etc.